haw230/the-anadromi-project/README.md

 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/haw230/the-anadromi-project/master/LICENSE)
 [![tweet](https://img.shields.io/twitter/url/https/github.com/haw230/the-anadromi-project.svg?style=social)](https://twitter.com/anadromi)

-The Anadromi Project (TAP) is an innovative approach to computer science education.
+The Anadromi Project is an innovative approach to computer science education.
 Armed with Python, this revolutionary open source program focuses on teaching the bright leaders of tomorrow necessary tools for **recursive problem solving** and **algorithmic thinking**.
 These skills are applicable and essential to both the computer science field as well as other disciplines.

 ## Table of Contents
 1. [Prerequisites](#prerequisites "What you might want to know before starting")